xijguo0521/Travel-Assistant/README.md

-This project is co-developed by Xijie Guo, Yun Wang, Jerry Lin, Haoran Geng
+This project is co-developed by Xijie Guo, Yun Wang, Jerry Lin, Haoran Geng in Columbia University W4156 Advanced Software Engineering course.
 # Travel-Assistant

 Have you ever found yourself in a new city, having a couple places in mind to visit, but not knowing where to go first?
 Do you find trip planning sometimes cumbersome and tiring?
 Not anymore!
 New Yorker is a trip planning application that can help you instantly plan your day trip based on your preferences!